sebv20/CSCI-3832-Final-Project/README.md

     b.
 Reverse Geocoding
     c.
 Aggregation of multiple data sources

-  A separate library that our team considered was Geopy, however, as we began to implement this library into our analysis we quickly discovered that we would have better luck switching to Open Cage.
-Due to Open Cage’s (BAXTER NEED HELP) we found this library to be much better suited to our needs.
+  A separate library that our team considered was Geopy, however, as we began to implement this library into our analysis we quickly discovered that GeoPy is heavily outdated and had to long of a runtime for our use.
+Therefore we switched to a newer geocoder that gave us 2000 free API calls a day and progressively ran it until we got all our location based data turned into JSON Full Address.

 ## Pre-Processing